Elliptic multizetas and the elliptic double shuffle relations: Introduction

 The contents of this paper are organized as follows.
-In Section 2, we introduce the algebra $\Ec^{\rm geom}$ of \textit{geometric elliptic multiple zeta values}, and describe their relation to iterated integrals of Eisenstein series and to the Lie algebra $\fu$ of special derivations.
-A crucial result is the linear independence of iterated Eisenstein integrals, which is proved in Section 2.
-In Section 3, we introduce elliptic multiple zeta values using the elliptic generating series $E(\tau)$, and prove the first two theorems above.
-In Section 4, we study the elliptic double shuffle relations between elliptic multiple zeta values, and give evidence for the completeness of this system of relations.
-We also study a second type of algebraic relations, called push-neutrality relations, which are related to the Fay-shuffle relations.
-The necessary background about moulds is briefly summarized in Section 4.1.
+In \S 2, we introduce the algebra $\Ec^{\rm geom}$ of \textit{geometric elliptic multizetas}, describe their relation to iterated integrals of Eisenstein series, and prove the crucial linear independence of iterated Eisenstein integrals, as well as the relation between $\Ec^{\rm geom}$ and the Lie algebra $\fu$.
+In \S 3 we construct the elliptic generating series $E(\tau)$ and define the $E$-EMZs to be its coefficients, and $\Ec$ to be the $\Q$-algebra they generate.
+Passing modulo $2\pi i$, we prove the main structural result $\overline{\Ec}[2\pi i\tau]\simeq \Ec^{\rm geom}\otimes \overline{\Zc}$ and its analogues for $\overline{\Ac}$ and $\overline{\Bc}$.
+In \S 4, we study the elliptic double shuffle equations satisfied by the mod $2\pi i$ elliptic generating series $\overline{E}(\tau)$ (or more precisely, the linearized version satisfied by its Lie version), and give evidence for the completeness of the resulting system of algebraic relations between the $\overline{E}$-EMZs.
+Finally, we study a family of relations satisfied by $\overline{A'}(\tau)$.
+The necessary background concerning moulds is briefly summarized in \S 4.1.